- Single CAM software solution for any CNC machine

 GibbsCAM has a variety of simulation options that can be used to verify the program.
 This can go from a stripped down version with just the part and tool all of the way up to having a fully simulated machine moving the same way it would in real life.
 GibbsCAM also supports things like adjustable angle heads and lathe tool blocks that can all be seen in the simulation.

-GibbsCAM 14 has been released and in-cludes many new and improved features like additive manufacturing, probing, and an alternative wire EDM module.
-For more information on this, and previous releases, take a look at the “What’s New In GibbsCAM” section below.
+GibbsCAM 2023 has been released and includes many new and improved features like extended drill cycles, more threading options, and prime turning.
+For more information on this, and previous releases, take a look at the “What’s New” area below.